xDharmendra/Students-Registration-System/README.md

 1. **Clone the Repository**:
    git clone [repository-url](https://github.com/xDharmendra/Students-Registration-System.git)

-2. **Install Dependencies**:
+3. **Install Dependencies**:Ensure you have Python installed.
+You can install the required packages using pip:
-   Ensure you have Python installed.
-You can install the required packages using pip: pip install -r requirements.txt
+   - pip install -r requirements.txt

 ## Run the Application
-  python student_registration.py
+  - python student_registration.py

 ## Usage